Skip to main content

 }

-The fetchUsers function returns a Promise.
-We can use generics to define value that Promise resolves and in our case it is ApiResponse.
-That's why function's return type is Promise<ApiResponse>.
+The fetchRecipes function returns a Promise.
+We use generics to define the value that the Promise resolves to — in our case RecipeResponse.
+That's why the function's return type is Promise<RecipeResponse>.

-When the Promise resolves, the resolved value will match the structure defined by the ApiResponse type.
-If you try to access properties on the resolved value that are not part of ApiResponse, TypeScript will throw a compile-time error.
+When the Promise resolves, the resolved value will match the structure defined by the RecipeResponse type.
+If you try to access properties on the resolved value that are not part of RecipeResponse, TypeScript will throw a compile-time error.

 Now, developers know exactly what to expect when the Promise resolves.
-You can also get autocompletion support for the ApiResponse type when type is defined.
+You also get autocompletion support for the RecipeResponse type when the type is defined.

-Then, we can use fetchUsers function in UserList component.
+Then, we can use the fetchRecipes function in the RecipeList component:

 useEffect(() => {